-Chambers and Partners USA, an international ranking guide based exclusively on client feedback, observed Stephanie “is characterized as ‘a hard worker’ by market sources, who highlight ‘her excellent technical knowledge and extraordinary deal-making skills.’”
+Chambers USA, a lawyer ranking research guide based on one-to-one client interviews observed Stephanie “is characterized as ‘a hard worker’ by market sources, who highlight ‘her excellent technical knowledge and extraordinary deal-making skills.’”

 Stephanie represents her clients in a wide array of matters in bankruptcy and creditors' rights.
 These engagements have included: